 8. Enzymes like Bromelain, Papain, Trypsin and Chymotrypsin are found in many recovery capsules and pills.
 Depending on your goals, you’ll need to specify the timing.
 When taken with a meal, they will improve your digestion.
 For muscle enhancement and/or anti-inflammatory effects, you’ll want to take them on an empty stomach post-workout, either in the morning or afternoon.

 9. Probiotics help improve your gut health by supplying good bacteria.
-They’re best taken on an empty stomach 2-3 hours after your final meal of the day.
+They’re best taken on an empty stomach.
 Keep in mind that to get the benefits from probiotics you need to reduce your consumption of processed foods and sugar or you’re just wasting your money.

 10. As a general rule of thumb, antioxidant supplements such as Resveratrol, Astaxanthin, Vitamin E and Ubiquinol (the reduced version of Coenzyme Q10) are fat soluble and best consumed with a fatty meal.
 Ubiquinol is best taken in divided doses with a fatty meal while, vitamin E and Astaxanthin can be taken 1x a day with a fatty meal to increase absorption.
 Resveratrol-containing supplements can be taken on an empty stomach.
 If you’re an athlete or work out regularly, several studies have shown that taking antioxidant supplements prior to exercise has the ability to decrease insulin sensitivity and reduce your body’s ability to defend against oxidative damage aka free radicals.

 DO YOU REALLY NEED ALL THE SUPPLEMENTS YOU’RE TAKING?

 The better and more wholesome your diet, the fewer supplements you will need.
 Dietary supplements are beneficial if you have a specific deficiency or health problem.
 Just keep in mind that the more supplements you take, the more complicated it gets and the more hydration you need.
 Are you taking each one at the most appropriate time and in the correct combination — and in the proper ratio — with other nutrients?
 Are they Organic, non-GMO, All-Natural, have fillers or preservatives?

 If you’re taking handfuls of supplements but still eat mostly processed foods, make this the year you start making changes.
 Let us find the right all-natural nutrition plan for you and guide you through it step-by-step.
 There is something for everybody.